-School districts battle the rise in COVID Cases
+School districts battle the rise in COVID cases

 As cases all across Kansas are on the rise, so are those in schools.
-399 staff members have had to quarantine due to a large spike in COVID cases at Wichita Public Schools.
+399 staff members have had to quarantine due to a large spike in COVID-19 cases at Wichita Public Schools.

 “We’re doing as much as we can in person.
 We’re using substitutes as much as we can.
 Also if necessary, we’re going to combine classes, use staff from other areas in order to cover classrooms,” said Terri Moses, Wichita Public Schools director of Safety and Environmental services.